Four simple ways to integrate your data dictionary into your data cleaning process

 pet_4 q4 You buy presents for your pet almost always, often, sometimes, almost never character

-Picking up where we left off in step #4, let’s see what our current variable types are.
+Picking up where we left off in example #4, let’s see what our current variable types are.

 glimpse(survey)